MCG crowd of 78,113 fans tops post-COVID world record

 But the true spine-tingling moments were still to come.

-On the same weekend banners have returned to AFL fields, Collingwood and Essendon ran through the same one – an entrance which has become an Anzac Day tradition.
+On the same weekend banners have returned to AFL fields, Collingwood and Essendon ran through the same one – an entrance that has become an Anzac Day tradition.

 Next was the minute’s silence and the performance of the Last Post.

-While last year’s recorded rendition was unforgettable in its own way, once again having a stadium full of people remembering the sacrifices of fallen soldiers was truly special.
+While 2020’s recorded rendition was unforgettable in its own way, once again having a stadium full of people remembering the sacrifices of fallen soldiers was truly special.

 The Last Post is played before all games during the Anzac Day round, but what stands out at the Collingwood-Essendon clash is the roar after the national anthem.